smcgee31/node-take-home/README.md

 forecasted end date.
 If a task is completed late, then the forecast is going to be late.

 The team can only work on one task at a time, and must complete that task before moving onto the next one.
-Each task has a duration in days, so you can estimate when it will be completed as soon as the status changes to "In Progess".
+Each task has a duration in days, so you can estimate when it will be completed as soon as the status changes to "In Progress".
 Once a task is "Complete", then the next task in the list moves to "In Progress" and the forecasted completion date is updated accordingly.